ibm-cloud-architecture/refarch-eda/docs/kafka/arch.md

 To add new broker, you can deploy the runtime to a new server / rack / blade, and give it a unique ID.
 Broker will process new topic, but it is possible to use tool to migrate some existing topic/ partitions to the new server.
 The tool is used to reassign partitions across brokers.
 An ideal partition distribution would ensure even data load and partition sizes across all brokers.

-## High Availability in the context of Kubernetes deployment
+### High Availability in the context of Kubernetes deployment

 The combination of kafka with kubernetes seems to be a sound approach, but it is not that easy to achieve.
 Kubernetes workloads prefer to be stateless, Kafka is a stateful platform and manages its own brokers, and replications across known servers.
 It knows the underlying infrastructure.
 In kubernetes, nodes and pods may change dynamically.
+Clients need to be able to access each of the broker direcly once they get the connection metadata.
+Having a service which will round robin across all brokers in the cluster will not work with Kafka.

 For any Kubernetes deployment real high availability is constrained by the application / workload deployed on it.
 The Kubernetes platform supports high availability by having at least the following configuration:

 * At least three master nodes (always an odd number of nodes).
 One is active at master, the others are in standby.
 The election of the master is using the quorum algorithm.
 * Three proxy nodes.
-* At least three worker nodes, but with zookeeper and Kafka clusters, we may need to define six nodes as we do not want to have zookeeper nodes with Kafka cluster broker on the same host.
+* At least three worker nodes, but with zookeeper and Kafka clusters, we may need to have at least three more nodes as we do not want to have zookeeper and Kafka brokers sharing the same host as other pods if the Kakfa traffic is supposed to grow.
 * Externalize the management stack to three manager nodes
-* Shared storage outside of the cluster to support private image registry, audit logs, and statefulset data persistence.
+* Shared storage outside of the cluster to support private image registry, audit logs, and statefulset data persistence (like the kakfa broker file systems).
 * Use `etcd` cluster: See recommendations [from this article](https://github.com/coreos/etcd/blob/master/Documentation/op-guide/clustering.md).
 The virtual IP manager assigns virtual IP addresses to master and proxy nodes and monitors the health of the cluster.
 It leverages `etcd` for storing information, so it is important that `etcd` is high available too and connected to low latency network below 10ms.

 Traditionally disaster recovery and high availability were always consider separated subjects.
 Now active/active deployment where workloads are deployed in different data centers, is becoming a common request.

 For **Kafka** context, the *Confluent* website presents an interesting article for [**Kafka** production deployment](https://docs.confluent.io/current/kafka/deployment.html).
-One of their recommendation is to avoid cluster that spans multiple data centers and specially long distance ones, because of the latency, and the chatty interface between zookeeper and kafka brokers.
+One of their recommendations is to avoid cluster that spans multiple data centers and specially long distance ones, because of the latency, and the chatty interface between zookeeper and kafka brokers.
-But the semantic of the event processing may authorize some adaptations.

 For sure, you need multiple Kafka Brokers, which will connect to the same ZooKeeper ensemble running at least five nodes (you can tolerate the loss of one server during the planned maintenance of another server).
 One Zookeeper server acts as a lead and the two others as stand-by.

-The diagram above illustrates a simple deployment where zookeeper servers and kakfka brokers are running in pods, in different worker nodes.
+The diagram above illustrates a simple deployment where zookeeper servers and kafka brokers are running in pods, in different worker nodes.
 It is a viable solution to start deploying solution on top of kafka.
-When you have bigger cluster, it may be interesting to separate Zookeeper from **Kafka** nodes to limit the risk of failover, as zookeeper keeps state of the **Kafka** cluster.
+When you have bigger cluster, it may be interesting to separate Zookeeper from **Kafka** nodes to limit the risk of failover, as zookeeper keeps state of the **Kafka** cluster topology and metadata.
 You will limit to have both the zookeeper leader and one kafka broker dying at the same time.
 We use Kubernetes [anti-affinity](https://kubernetes.io/docs/concepts/configuration/assign-pod-node/#affinity-and-anti-affinity) to ensure they are scheduled onto separate worker nodes that the ones used by zookeeper.
 It uses the labels on pods with a rule like:
 > **Kafka** pod should not run on same node as zookeeper pods.

 Here is an example of such spec: